its0xRay/Poker-H/README.md

 # Poker-H
-This project aims to help beginners understand the probabilities based on multiple factors.
+This tool aims to help beginners understand the probabilities based on multiple factors.
 Please note usage of such tools during the game may be prohibited.

 ## Basics